SCIGEN 101G : Communicating in a Knowledge Society

 |Capability 6:||Social and Environmental Responsibilities|

-- Understand and critically evaluate how knowledge specialists should communicate in a knowledge society (Capability 2 and 6)
+- Understand how knowledge specialists should communicate in a knowledge society (Capability 2 and 6)

 - Access, interpret, synthesise, and effectively communicate disciplinary knowledge to a diverse audience (Capability 1, 3, 4 and 5)